 Diesel Locomotive Roster

-between Bay City and Alpena as well as the ex-New York Central trackage from Pinconning to Gaylord.
+between Pinconning and Alpena as well as the ex-New York Central trackage from Pinconning to Gaylord.
 Interestingly, Lake State

 steam locomotives survive on display at the restored Lincoln depot,

-along with other artifacts house in the building.
+along with other artifacts housed in the building.
 Lastly, the D&M's

 depot in Standish still stands and includes a museum with rolling stock on the grounds.